Geist2307/Geist2307/README.md

 - 👋 Hi, I’m Andrei, a data scientist with a background in Physics.
-Operations research, computer vision and digital marketing are all examples of fields that excite me.
+Some examples of fields that excite me are healtcare, computer vision and digital marketing .
 As a physicist, I am experienced in scientific data analysis, which includes handling experimental data, building models for real-world problems, and uncertainty estimation.
-- 👀 I’m interested in Data Science roles in the Healthcare or Digital Marketing
+- 👀 I’m interested in Data Science roles in industry.
-- 🥇 I’m currently working towards my Data Science postgraduate qualification from the University of St Andrews in the UK.
+- 🥇 I’m currently working towards my Data Science postgraduate qualification from the University of St Andrews.
 - 👨‍🔬 Check out my current projects in my data repositories
 - 📫 How to reach me ...